GulerEnes/Circle-Ellipse-Detection-Simulator/README.md

 # Circle-Ellipse-Detection-Simulator
-Program to detect the circles and ellipses livelily.
+Program to detect the circles and ellipses lively.
 Parameters and ellipse shape are changeable while running time.

 In the 3D world, if you look at a circle from different angles, you may see the circle as an ellipse.
 But it is still a circle.
 So to detect a circle from different look angles, center coordinates are very important.